 Adware and malware

 Scan your PC for malware and remove it.
 This reduces internet usage and secures your memory resources.

 Disable cloud services like Google Drive or Dropbox.
 Cloud storage syncs your data and files in the background, consuming bandwidth.
 A better option is to save your files offline.

 Disable auto-sync and Backups

 While people prefer to automatically backup their files, it’s better to do it manually as it consumes fewer data.
-Reduce frequency of sync and backup too to save on data.
+Reduce the frequency of sync and backup too to save on data.